1999 Deutschlandsberg bus crash

 On 24 January 1999, a bus carrying Hungarian teenagers on a skiing holiday went off the road in the mountains near Deutschlandsberg in Styria, Austria.
-18 people were killed and 32 injured.
+Eighteen people were killed and 32 injured.

-Accident
+Crash

 The bus was carrying 45 people, primarily teenagers aged between 15 and 18 from two schools in Kőszeg; they were returning to their lodgings at the castle in Limberg at the end of the first day of a weeklong skiing holiday.
-At about 4.45 p.m., on a steep downward slope, the driver found himself unable to brake the bus.
+At about 4:45 p.m., on a steep downward slope, the driver found himself unable to slow the bus.
 He collided with barriers on the left side of the road, but guided the bus around two curves, overtaking other vehicles; however, on the third curve at a point between Deutschlandsberg and Trahütten, at a speed of about 100 kph as recorded on the tachograph, the bus left the road, went through an embankment, and after approximately 15 m collided with the opposite slope below a farmhouse, overturned once or twice, and came to rest upside down against a tree; its fall was observed by the house's owner through the kitchen window.
-18 people were killed and 32 injured, 17 seriously.
+Eighteen people were killed and 32 injured, 17 seriously.